Code-Institute-Submissions/memory-blocks/README.md

     - Memory Blocks challenges the player to remember a grid made up of between 9 and 25 squares depending on the level of difficulty.
     Each square has a colour that the player must remember under a certain time limit.
 They must then reproduce the grid from memory before a second timer reaches zero.
-Remembering a large amount under a time constraint is an exceptionaly challenging task.
+Remembering a large amount under a time constraint is an exceptionally challenging task.

   - Provide a cognitively stimulating experience